Introduction to a proposed book

 archae (bacteria) and eubacteria

-Although enormously complex, prokaryotic cells are the simpler; they possess DNA
+Although enormously complex, prokaryotic cells are the simpler; they possess DNA,

-responsible for such processes as digestion, initiation of division, excretion, etc.
+are responsible for such processes as digestion, initiation of division, excretion, etc.

 Plants have chloroplasts which house the chlorophyll.
+Granted only that there must be

 GEOLOGIC TIME